Star Trek VI: The Undiscovered Country: Design

-Visual effects supervisor Scott Farrar said that Narita did a "good job of keeping [the set] dark.
-When you get into a stage situation of aluminum walls and shiny metal, it can be a problem.
-But by keeping the light down, you see a little less and it becomes more textural.
-Hiro was very keen to avoid that over-bright stage look."
-The budget meant that many of the Enterprise sets were redresses of those used in Star Trek: The Next Generation.
+Narita's plans to transform the look of the Enterprise were complicated by the budget, which meant many of the Enterprise sets were redresses of those used in Star Trek: The Next Generation.
 Meyer and production designer Herman Zimmerman were only able to make minor adjustments to these sets, as the television series was still in production at the time of filming.

-The set used for Spock's quarters was the same as the one for Kirk's, but with the addition of a central column.
-The set was being used at the time for Data's room in The Next Generation, and had originally been built as Kirk's quarters for Star Trek: The Motion Picture in 1979.
-The transporter room set was also reused from The Next Generation, with alterations that included the addition of a glowing pattern along the transporter's walls inspired by one of Zimmerman's sweaters; the set had previously been used on The Final Frontier.
-The galley was the set used for Deanna Troi's office, the dining hall was a redress of the USS Enterprise-D's Observation lounge, and the Federation president's office was a redesign of the Ten-Forward lounge, the exterior doors to which accidentally retained their Enterprise-D markings.
+Kirk and Spock's quarters used the same set with the addition of a central column to distinguish them.
+The set had originally been built as Kirk's quarters for Star Trek: The Motion Picture in 1979, and was being used as Data's room in The Next Generation.
+The transporter room set was also reused from The Next Generation, with alterations that included the addition of a glowing pattern along the transporter's walls inspired by one of Zimmerman's sweaters.
+The galley was Deanna Troi's office, the dining hall was the USS Enterprise-D's Observation lounge, and the Federation president's office was a redesign of the Ten-Forward lounge, the exterior doors to which accidentally retained their Enterprise-D markings.
 Alien costumes in the Rura Penthe prison were reused from The Next Generation's premiere episode, "Encounter at Farpoint".
-The Excelsior bridge was a redress of Enterprise's command center, with consoles taken from the battle bridge of the Enterprise-D to convey the impression that the Excelsior was a more advanced ship.
+The Excelsior bridge was a redress of Enterprise's command center, with consoles taken from the battle bridge set of the Enterprise-D to convey the impression that the Excelsior was a more advanced ship.

-Meyer had never been happy with the brightly lit corridors and feel of the Enterprise, a dissatisfaction that extended to his work on The Wrath of Khan.
-For The Undiscovered Country, Meyer wanted the Enterprise interiors to feel grittier and more realistic; the metal was worn around the edges to look used without looking beat up.
-Narita's plans to transform the look of the Enterprise on a scale not seen since The Wrath of Khan were complicated by the necessary use of existing sets.